 Policy: Promote solar powered electronic vehicle charging stations in existing and new development.

 Policy: Stay up-to-date on changing technologies and how those technologies can impact existing transportation systems and laws.

-Future Development Unit planning will provide for opportunities for future developers to employ technological related practices.
+Future Development Unit planning will provide for opportunities for future developers to employ best available technological practices.